DataKit API¶

 ¶

-Verify if the sourcemap files are correctly configured; this endpoint requires the RUM collector to be enabled.
+Verify whether the sourcemap file is correctly configured.
+This interface requires the RUM Collector to be enabled.

 Parameter | Description | Type |